 Sometimes children may need a social worker due to safeguarding or welfare needs.
-Children may need this help due to abuse, neglect and complex family circumstances.
+Children may need this help due to abuse, neglect or exploitation and complex family circumstances.
 A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour, and mental health.
 Local authorities should share the fact a child has a social worker, and the designated safeguarding lead may hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
 This will be considered as a matter of routine.
-There are clear powers to share this information under existing duties on both local authorities and Much Marcle CE Primary School to safeguard and promote the welfare of children.
+There are clear powers to share this information under existing duties on both local authorities and school's to safeguard and promote the welfare of children.

 Where children need a social worker, this should inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).
-Findings from the Children in Need review, 'Improving the educational outcomes of Children in Need of help and protection' contains further information; the conclusion of the review, 'Help, protection, education' sets out action Government is taking to support this.